-2 HEI PAKU TIROHANGA WHAKAMUA THE YEAR AHEAD AT A GLANCE
+THE YEAR AHEAD AT A GLANCE

-We expect the year ahead will be challenging and rewarding as we navigate an environment that continues to change rapidly.
-The impacts of COVID-19 have been severe on the music industry, commercially funded media including journalism, and content creators.
+The year ahead will be challenging and rewarding as we navigate an environment that continues to change rapidly.
+Compounding a fast-changing media environment, COVID-19 continues to cause uncertainty.
 Maintaining consistent funding rounds is one of the most important things we can do to ensure cash flows through the creative economy.
 We must also invest in creating resilience to deal with future uncertainties.